joedolson/my-tickets/src/readme.txt

 = 1.7.9 =

 * Bug fix: execute discount calculation in cart data.
+* Bug fix: Ensure address is collected using PayPal if always collect address enabled.
+* New filters for discount handling.
 * Change: Update references to My Calendar template function.

 = 1.7.8 =